getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 excerpt: |
   **TL;DR:** [Play the game](https://tictac.io/)

-  Some would say that using Docker is all the fun a person needs in their life.
-OK, maybe they don’t say that.
-But as a web developer, building applications in container environments is about as much fun as you can have while still telling your boss that you’re “working”.
-We’ve seen existing game servers like [Minecraft](/blog/deploying-and-building-minecraft-as-a-service/) get ported to Carina, but I wanted to explore the process of building a game from scratch to run on a Docker Swarm cluster from Carina.
+  Some people might say that using Docker is all the fun you need in your life.
+OK, maybe no one says that.
+But for a web developer, building applications in container environments is about as much fun as you can have while still telling your boss that you’re “working”.
+Members of our community have ported existing game servers like [Minecraft](/blog/deploying-and-building-minecraft-as-a-service/) to Carina, but I wanted to explore the process of building a game from scratch to run on a Docker Swarm cluster from Carina.

-  First, the big question: **what game should we build?**
+  First, the big question: **What game should I build?**
 categories:
  - Docker
  - Carina